microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 You will use Azure AD with AD DS, therefore you'll need to configure [Azure AD Connect](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect) to synchronize user identity data between AD DS and Azure AD.

 Create three user accounts and two groups in ADDS and sync them to Azure AD:
+(These user names are only suggestions.
+Use your own naming convention if you have one)
 - AVDUsers
 - AVDAdmins
 - AVDUser1 is member of AVDUsers